Rahul7834/Empty-Rooms/README.md

 ## Class Diagram
 ![Images](https://github.com/Rahul7834/Python-group1/blob/main/Images/StorytellingClassdiagram.png)
 ## Description
 Alone in a locked room, the user must investigate objects to escape.
+The game includes a number of different challenging problems thats makes the user use problem-solving skills to try an escape.
+The game includes a number of different objects for the user to interact with creating a more immersive experience.

 ## Code